Skip to Content

 • Kitchens

-Gray water is ‘cleaner’ than black water and is unlikely to have anything nasty or dangerous lurking within it.
+Grey water is ‘cleaner’ than black water.
+It is unlikely to have anything nasty or dangerous lurking within it.

-When the waste first enters the plant it goes though a filter.
+When the waste first enters the plant, it goes through a filter.

-This is a very basic filter which filters out any parts which wouldn’t be suitable to be sterilized and released.
+This is a very basic filter that filters out any parts that wouldn’t be suitable for sterilisation and release.

 The parts that don’t go through the filter are then stored and taken off onto land when the ship docks.